anpavlov/docker-backup-maestro/README.md

 - restore and force backup commands
 - backup mounts data ro, restore - rw
 - restore from scratch using container create
+- env var substitution in tmpl and in ?